turbomarc/raft_pm_exercise/README.md

 4. Decision whether to move forward at this time
 - OUTPUT: Go or No Go decision from decision makers and list of issues that must be resolved befoe continuing project unless decision is final

+## Meeting 4 - Raft team + Client Product Owner

+1. Identify initial backlog tasks
+- OUTPUT: High level issues in GitHub/ZenHub assigned to applicable epic

+## Meeting 5 - Raft team + Client Product Owner

+1. Discuss each issue and provide high level estimation, priorities, and dependencies
+- OUTPUT: High level sizing, priority, and dependencies for each issue in backlog

+## Meeting 6 - Raft team + Client Product Owner and other stakeholders as appropriate

+1. Backlog and schedule reconcilation
+- OUTPUT: Based on high level sizes, priorities, dependencies, how much of the backlog is likely to be completed within initial timeframe, and what to do about it
+2. Gut check
+- Is the expected level of completion and dates acceptable, or are additional resources or decisions required?
+- OUPUT: Decisions and mitigation plans

+## Meeting 7 - Raft team + Client Product Owner

+1. Sprint 1 Backlog and schedule reconcilation
+- OUTPUT: Based on high level sizes, priorities, dependencies, what do we expect to complete for Sprint 1
+2. Gut check
+- Is the expected level of completion acceptable, or are additional resources or decisions required?
+- OUPUT: Decisions and mitigation plans